Strengthening Principles & Code of Conduct Standards in FX Markets

 The Global Code for the FX Market

-Published in 2017, The FX Global Code has been developed to provide a set of common guidelines to help promote effective functioning and integrity within the wholesale foreign exchange market (the FX Market).
+Initially published in 2017 with a number of revisions since, The FX Global Code has been developed to provide a set of common guidelines to help promote effective functioning and integrity within the wholesale foreign exchange market (the FX Market).

 Whilst the FX Global Code does not impose legal or regulatory obligations on FX Market Participants, it does however serve to supplement any and all local laws, rules and regulation by identifying and specifying global good practices and processes.